 A perfectly cooked venison steak is a beautiful centerpiece to any special meal.
 It doesn't need much to shine!
-A few simple sides like roasted baby potatoes, roasted cauliflower, or a simple green salad with homemade dressing are great pairings for this prized cut of meat.
+A few simple sides like grilled potatoes, roasted cauliflower, or a simple green salad with homemade dressing are great pairings for this prized cut of meat.
 No matter how you serve it, you're sure to enjoy this time-honored classic!

 Venison tenderloin should be cooked to 120-125 degrees F for medium rare.
 Venison tenderloin is a very lean cut of meat and shouldn't be cooked past medium or it will dry out.